-- 5.1.3.
-The geographic area to which the accreditation will apply. - 5.1.3.1.
-A CB can be accredited to grant certification worldwide or to a reduced geographical scope.
-In this case, the geographical coverage to which the accreditation is valid shall be clearly defined. - 5.1.3.2.
-The geographic area of a CB accredited to certify against a GSTC Recognized Standard shall be aligned with the geographic coverage of the GSTC Recognized Standard. - 5.2.
-In its communication to the public and to tourism organizations, the CB shall make clear what is its accreditation scope. - 5.3.
-Reliance on Legislation - 5.3.1.
-Reliance on Legislation is applicable to a CB that certify against the GSTC Criteria and/or GSTC Recognized Standard. - 5.3.2.
-Where a CB operates only in one country, or a region that can be considered as one legal jurisdiction, it may demonstrate that: - 5.3.2.1.
-Accreditation Requirements are covered by legislation; - 5.3.2.2. the specific law(s) must be identified; - 5.3.2.3. the laws are enforced; and - 5.3.3.
-Acceptable evidence may include: - 5.3.3.1.
-A requirement for a legally binding sworn statement by the organization to be certified with respect to compliance with specific named laws and regulations; - 5.3.3.2.
-Text from the CB's manual or standard indicating that compliance with specific, named laws and regulations will be verified during the assessment. - 5.3.4.
-When a CB operates only in one country, or a region considered as one legal jurisdiction, the GSTC Accredited status will only apply to the CB's area of operation.
+- 5.1.3 The geographic area to which the accreditation will apply: - 5.1.3.1 A CB can be accredited to grant certification worldwide or to a reduced geographical scope.
+In this case, the geographical coverage to which the accreditation is valid shall be clearly defined. - 5.1.3.2 The geographic area of a CB accredited to certify against a GSTC-Recognized Standard shall be aligned with the geographic coverage of the GSTC-Recognized Standard - 5.2 In its communication to the public and to tourism organizations, the CB shall make clear what is its accreditation scope. - 5.3 Reliance on Legislation: - 5.3.1 Reliance on Legislation is applicable to a CB that certifies against the GSTC-Recognized Standard; - 5.3.2 Where a CB operates only in one country, or a region that can be considered as one legal jurisdiction, it may demonstrate that: - 5.3.2.1 Accreditation Requirements are covered by legislation; - 5.3.2.2 The specific law(s) shall be identified; and - 5.3.2.3 The laws are enforced. - 5.3.3 Acceptable evidence may include: - 5.3.3.1 A requirement for a legally binding sworn statement by the organization to be certified with respect to compliance with specific named laws and regulations; and - 5.3.3.2 Text from the CBs manual or standard indicating that compliance with specific, named laws and regulations will be verified during the assessment. - 5.3.4 When a CB operates only in one country, or a region considered as one legal jurisdiction, the GSTC-Accredited status will only apply to the CBs area of operation.